Image

 Associate Professor

-Chair of the Division of Nutrition Interventions, Communication and Behavior Change
+Chair of the Division of Nutrition Interventions, Communication and Entrepreneurship

 Biography

-Prior to coming to Tufts, Dr. Leung was an Associate Professor of Nutrition at Hunter College and also the Research Director of the Hunter College New York City Food Policy Center, where she oversaw the Center’s research initiatives including NY20/20, a collaborative project across three academic food policy centers which examined the impact of COVID-19 on NYC’s food system.
-She earned her PhD in Nutrition (Intervention and Policy focus) from the University of North Carolina at Chapel Hill; an MS in Nutritional Sciences from the University of Massachusetts Amherst; and a BA in Psychology from the University of Michigan-Ann Arbor.
+Prior to coming to Tufts, Dr. Leung was an Associate Professor of Nutrition at Hunter College and also the Research Director of the Hunter College New York City Food Policy Center, where she oversaw the Center’s research initiatives, including NY20/20, a collaborative project across three academic food policy centers which examined the impact of COVID-19 on NYC’s food system.

 Education